 The Answer brought swagger and personality to the game.
 He was unapologetically himself on and off the court, which led to controversy at times.
-But, Iverson’s attitude was admirable.
+However, Iverson?s attitude was admirable.
 He never backed down from a challenge and left his guts on the court.

 No. 3 went on to play college basketball at Georgetown University.